PH Nurse Immunization Specialist (Public Health Nurse III)

 CERTIFICATES AND LICENSES REQUIRED:

-AED required within 60 days of hire
+AED (Required within 60 days)

 PREFERRED QUALIFICATIONS:

-SELECTION PROCEDURE: Panel interview.
+SELECTION PROCEDURE: Panel interview and may include exercise.

 The population of Fairfax County is very diverse where 39.8% of residents speak a language other than English at home (Spanish, Asian/Pacific Islander, Indo-European, and others) and we encourage candidates bilingual in English and a foreign language to apply to this opportunity.